qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

 ## Customizing the noise
 Apart from pre-defined noise such as T1, T2 noise and random noise in the control pulse amplitude (see this [guide](https://qutip-qip.readthedocs.io/en/stable/qip-processor.html), one can also define custom noise.
 Here we will see two examples of customizing noise, one systematic (pulse-independent) noise and one pulse-dependent noise.

 To understand how noise is processed, we briefly introduced the data structure of the simulation framework.
 The control elements are stored as a list of `Pulse` objects in the Processor.
-In each Pulse contains the idea pulse, the control noise part and the decoherence part.
+Each Pulse contains the idea pulse, the control noise part and the decoherence part.
 For systematic noise, it is saved under the `Pulse` representation labelled `"system"`, which represents the intrinsic dynamics of the quantum system.
 For pulse-dependent noise, we will add them to their corresponding control `Pulse`.

 The definition of noise is realized by a subclass of `UserNoise`, including two methods:
 - the initialization method containing the property of the noise, such as frequency or amplitude.
-- the method `get_noisy_dynamics` that takes all the control pulse `pulses`, a dummy `Pulse` object representing systematic noise and the dimension of the system (here two qubits `[2,2]`).
+- the method `get_noisy_dynamics` that takes all the control pulse `pulses`, a dummy `Pulse` object representing systematic noise, and the dimension of the system (here two qubits `[2,2]`).

 ```python